Secret, Voice of My Heart

 "Secret, Voice of My Heart" (stylized as "Secret, voice of my heart") is a song recorded by Japanese singer songwriter Mai Kuraki.
-It was released as the first promotional single from her upcoming fourteenth studio album, through Northern Music for digital download on 4 October 2022.
+It was released as the first promotional single from her extended play, Forever for You (2024), through Northern Music for digital download on 4 October 2022.
 The song served as the ending theme song to the Japanese comedy anime television series Detective Conan: The Culprit Hanzawa (2022).

 Music video

 The official lyric video of "Secret, Voice of My Heart" was released on YouTube on February 14, 2023, in celebration of the international release of Detective Conan: The Culprit Hanzawa on Netflix.